 Who We Are

 Gale Force Theatre was started by emerging artists, Franziska Glen and Lily Falk.
-Based both in Halifax and Upper Lahave, Nova Scotia, their work spans productions for children and adults that includes new Canadian works, devised productions, and puppetry.
-Their first production Crypthand (2019) won the Best Original Script award at the Halifax Fringe Festival and in 2021 their presented a reading of it for Eastern Front Theatre’s Stages Festival.
-In summer of 2020, they created A Tale on Two Wheels, a COVID safe outdoor show for very young audiences that’s delivered to parks on tandem bicycle.
+Based both in Kjipuktuk/Halifax and Upper Lahave, Nova Scotia, their work spans productions for children and adults that includes new Canadian works, devised productions, and puppetry.
+Their first production Crypthand won the Best Original Script award at the Halifax Fringe Festival (2019) and in 2021 their presented a reading of it for Eastern Front Theatre’s Stages Festival.
+In 2020, they created A Tale on Two Wheels, a COVID safe outdoor show for very young audiences that’s delivered to parks on tandem bicycle.
+During the summer of 2021, they embarked on a province-wide tour bringing A Tale On Two Wheels to audiences in urban and rural communities across Nova Scotia.

 Franziska Glen is an actor, puppeteer and theatre maker living in Kjipuktuk (Halifax).
 She is co-artistic director of Gale Force Theatre and performed in their inaugural show Crypthand, for the 2019 Halifax Fringe Festival.
 After completing three international tours with Mermaid Theatre of Nova Scotia’s show The Rainbow Fish, Franziska spent the summer of 2019 at Bread and Puppet as an apprentice puppeteer to their circus and pageant shows.
 Recently she spent the summer of 2020 developing outdoor shows to be performed during the time of Covid.
 These include Late Night Radio with the North Barn Theatre Collective and A Tale On Two Wheels with Gale Force Theatre.